mcallegari/qlcplus-docs/pages/01.basics/04.glossary-and-concepts/default.v4.md

 ### Input profiles

 Input profiles can be thought of as [fixtures'](#fixtures) cousins; they contain information on specific devices that produce input data.
-An input device can be, for example, a slider board like the Behringer BCF-2000, Korg nanoKONTROL, an Enttec Playback Wing...
+An input device can be, for example, a slider board like the Behringer BCF-2000, KORG nanoKONTROL, an Enttec Playback Wing...

 ### LTP (Latest Takes Precedence)